Logging

 Default logger

-By default the --verbosity option is setting the log level of Python’s global root logger.
+The --verbosity option force its value to the Python’s global root logger.

 import logging